Rudy1224/cprog-datastruc/README.md

 Counting ends when getting character `#`.
 ###5. apprx_sol.c
 Get the approximate solution of non-linear equations using newton and bisection method.
+###6. integer_convert.c
+convert integer into string using recursion